crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/user_guides/multiserver_setup.md

 Optionally, if you only want to run a LAPI instance on this machine, you can disable the log processor in the same file by removing the `crowdsec_service` section.

-You can also enable automatic registration of new machines to simplify adding log processors in the future by creating by adding the following to the configuration file:
+You can also enable automatic registration of new machines to simplify adding log processors in the future by adding the following to the configuration file:

 ```yaml
 api: